Stimulus Checks: Will They Reduce Future Tax Refunds?

 TikTok took down the offending video, though by then it had migrated and been reposted on Facebook, Instagram, Twitter and others.
 So far, it looks like the fact-checkers at those companies are doing their best to take down posts like this wherever they find them, but users should be weary of what they read online.

-For the most accuarate and up-to-date information on the Economic Impact Payments, visit the IRS' website.
+For the most accurate and up-to-date information on the Economic Impact Payments, visit the IRS' website.
 For the latest information on the coronavirus itself, visit the CDC's website.